jhosep98/jdbsPaint-con-Reactjs/README.md

 - [Contact](#contact)

 ## General info
 This is an interactive board where you can draw.
-It has several tools and settings.📝🖋🖌
+It has several tools and settings.

 ## Screenshots